Abhishek-kumar09/Memory-Game/README.md

 This is the memory workout newbie game project.
 It will help you in enhancing memory power with fun.

-This game is under progress. completing it very soon.
+This game is under progress.